bigdata4mobility/bigdata4mobility.github.io/LBS_data.md

 ---
 ## 2. Other Open Source LBS Data

-Other open source LBS datasets will be added later when identified.
+Other open source LBS datasets will be added when identified and explored.